 Function logs provide logging output for your Serverless Functions.
 This includes user logging such as

-console.log, along with details of the request made to the Serverless Function.
+console.log and details of the request made to the Serverless Function.

-On this page you can view the realtime logs of the Serverless Functions in your Deployment.
+On this page, you can view the real-time logs of the Serverless Functions in your Deployment.
 You can also filter them by a specific Serverless Function.

-- Status: The HTTP response status code.
+- Function Status: The HTTP response status code for the function.